 4. What types of illness does Dorothy House provide care for?

-We provide care for patients with any condition which is life threatening.
+We provide care for patients with any condition which is life-limiting.
 Over 90% of our patients have cancer, but we also help patients with motor neurone disease and other neurological conditions, heart and lung disease and AIDS.

 5. Does Dorothy House only help people who are dying?

-We can provide care and advice from diagnosis to the final stages of a life threatening illness.
+We can provide care and advice from diagnosis to the final stages of a life-limiting illness.